Getting from Muscat Airport

 Taxi

 The most convenient transport to the centre of Muscat is by taxi.
 Cars are available 24/7 at the airport and in the city.
-Driving is strictly by meter.
+Driving is always by meter.

-Uber, Bolt and other apps do not operate here.
+Uber, Bolt, Careem and other international apps do not operate here.

 Route A1

 The A1 line connects the airport with the centre and Ruwi bus station.
-On the other hand, it runs to Mabelah bus station in Seeb, which is not an attractive destination for tourists.
+The airport is not a terminus for the A1 line, so buses also run from here to the outskirts of Muscat to Mabelah bus station in Seeb, which is not an attractive destination for tourists.

 When travelling from the centre, be careful which line you board.
 Both the A1 and 1 routes terminate at Mabelah, however only the A1 stops at the airport.